 Here is the completed sound booth with the top light installed.
 Make sure you install the light before you put the top on… it just makes life easier.

-More pics of the sound booth.
+Another shot of the poor man's sound booth.
 You can see it is actually quite roomy.
-I suppose if you wanted to save on material cost you could actually do a 3X3 box… but then you just get cranky voice talent…
+I suppose if you wanted to save on material cost you could actually do a 3X3 box… but then you'd just get cranky voice talent…

 Jonathan Sings for you.